Offer

 The Rehabi is the stronger choice for men whose priority is post-prostatectomy rehabilitation.
 It is aimed at structured vacuum training rather than sexual-performance use, making it well suited to men who want a dedicated recovery device.

-For patients who want a simple rehab-focused pathway, Rehabi helps keep the purpose clear: regular therapeutic engorgement, support for blood flow, and a routine that fits neatly into recovery.
+For patients who want a clear rehab-focused pathway, Rehabi keeps the purpose simple: regular therapeutic engorgement, support for blood flow, and a routine that fits into recovery.

 The Active3 is the better option if you want support for both rehabilitation and erectile dysfunction.
 It can play a role in your recovery programme while also giving you a pathway to assisted erections for sexual activity as confidence and healing progress.

-That makes it especially useful for men who do not want to buy one device for rehab now and another later for ED support.
+That makes it useful for men who do not want one device for rehab now and another later for ED support.
 It offers a more flexible route through recovery and beyond.

 One of the hardest parts of recovery is that progress is often slower than patients expect.
 Nerve recovery after prostatectomy can take many months, and sometimes longer.
-That means penile rehabilitation is usually not a two-week fix.
-It is more like a medium-term recovery habit.
+Penile rehabilitation is usually a medium-term recovery habit, not a quick fix.

 Many men find it helpful to think in phases: